 The following applies to university examinations:

 - Results of a completed examination will be evaluated.
-However, in the event of a failed examination, no failed attempt will be credited.
+However, in the event of a failed examination, no failed attempt will be credited - the counting of attempts for the preparation of theses remains unaffected.
 Examinations failed due to attempted deception or plagiarism are excluded from this regulation.

 - Withdrawal is possible by not attending the examination.
 A failure to attend is therefore generally regarded as excused.
 A medical certificate is therefore not required.
-This also applies in cases where medical certification is required from a public medical officer.
+The cancellation regulations for bachelor's and master's theses in the study and examination regulations remain unaffected.
 Please inform your examiner as soon as possible if you are unable to attend the examination, especially in the case of individual examinations.

 These special regulations apply regardless of whether the individual student is undertaking an initial or repeat attempt.
 Cf. the university’s Corona Statutes (Corona-Satzung der Universität Bamberg).